| FTP(1) | General Commands Manual | FTP(1) |

 transfer does not take place.
 The generated unique filename will be

 reported.
-Note that runique
+Note that runique will not

 affect local files generated from a shell command (see below).
 The default